AtomicGaryBusey/misc/SkagitEats.md

 I get asked fairly often what there is to eat Up North, in western Washington state, which I always have to think of an answer to.
-But it often results in short lists and me forgetting hidden gems. so here at long last is a list of places to eat "up north".
+But it often results in short lists and me forgetting hidden gems. so here at long last is a list of places to eat Up North.

-What is "up north?"
+What is "Up North"?
 As I'm defining it, it's anything north of the wetlands between Everett, WA and Marysville, WA.
-This includes Skagit, Whatcom, Island, and north Snohomish counties in the United States, and some stuff in southern British Columbia, Canada.
+This includes Skagit, Whatcom, Island, and north Snohomish counties in the United States, and heck, probably some stuff in southern British Columbia, Canada, too.
+Basically just this whole loosely-defined region Up North.

 I only list places I've been to and can recommend or caution against.